rainerenglisch/machinelearning/machinelearning.md

 # keep important columns in training data frame
 training <- training[,impcolindex]
 ```
 In the last step we have removed 35 unimportant predictors.

 ### Train final prediction model
-Now that we have reduced the predictors significantly from 160 to 13 predictors we will fit a more complex machine learning algorithm based on random forest.
-Additionally we will use cross validation to minimize in order to get a out of sample error rate.
+Now that we have reduced the predictors significantly from 160 to *13 predictors* we will fit a more complex machine learning algorithm based on *random forest*.
+Additionally we will use *cross validation* to minimize the out of sample error and preprocess the training data to remove NA values by knnImpute.

 ```r